matteo-dinoia/WGL_repo_2024/AP-protocol.md

 	flood_id: u64,
 	/// ID of client or server
 	initiator_id: NodeId,
-	/// Time To Live, decremented at each hop to limit the query's lifespan.
-	/// When ttl reaches 0, we start a FloodResponse message that reaches back to the initiator
-	ttl: u8,
 	/// Records the nodes that have been traversed (to track the connections).
 	path_trace: Vec<(NodeId, NodeType)>
 }